ppbrown/fluxcd-public-demo/kustomize/env/dev/README.md

 these additional steps:

 - Fork the repo.
-- Update [../base/repo.yaml](../base/repo.yaml) points to YOUR repo
+- Update [../base/repo.yaml](../base/repo.yaml) to point to YOUR repo
 - Either do the above style kustomize call, or clone your repo, 'cd' to this directory, and do `kubectl apply -k .`